sourcecode347/anti-browser-ddos-protection/README.md

 == Upgrade Notice ==

+= 2.21 =
+This version adds export and import functionality for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists, allowing you to back up lists to .txt files or append new entries from .txt files with automatic duplicate removal.
+Update to manage bot lists more efficiently.

 = 2.20 =
 This version adds daily bar charts for Blocked IPs, Banned IPs, and High Traffic Excluded Bots in the admin panel, along with a **Log Expires (Days)** setting for automatic cleanup of logs after a configurable number of days (default: 5 days), with hourly cleanup via WordPress Scheduler.
 Update to gain visual insights and manage log retention efficiently.